 The shrine is one of the top sights in Kamakura at any time of year, so you can enjoy it with an added bonus of blossoms.

 Short walk from Kita-Ōmiya Station

 One of the top 100 spots for cherry blossoms in the whole of Japan, this park is far enough out of Tokyo that it misses some of the crowds.
 There are over 1,000 Yoshino cherry trees lining paths through the park, which are illuminated in the evenings.
 There is also a boating lake, which allows for some picturesque sakura-viewing opportunities (although you might have to queue for a spot).

 On the weekends, plenty of people hold hanami parties. Ōmiya Park doesn’t close, so you don’t have to worry about being booted out just as you’re getting settled. Ōmiya is a major hub in Saitama Prefecture.

 Bonus: Two little-known mini sakura spots in Tokyo

 Not even official parks, these are tiny cherry blossom corners that are perfect if you find yourself in the area and wouldn’t mind adding some Tokyo sakura to your day.
 They aren’t exactly worth traveling for, but will definitely be quiet!

 While we do our best to ensure it’s correct, information is subject to change.
 This post was originally published in March 2015.
-Last updated in March 2021.
+Last updated in March 2023 by Maria Danuco.
 Special thanks to Lily Crossley-Baxter and Kylie van Zyl for their help.